 And here’s how I might simplify it into something more straightforward and patient-friendly:

-If you’re over 16 and haven’t visited the surgery for at least 3 years, or 1 year if you’re over 75, you may ask for a consultation with a GP.
-Appointments for over-75s can take place at home if appropriate.
+If you’re over 16 and haven’t visited the surgery for at least 3 years, or are over 75 and haven’t visited for at least a year, you may ask for a consultation with a GP.

 What I’ll do for you

-After my main edit, there may well be some queries for you to answer, and it will usually be helpful if I do at least one more edit so that I can take your answers into account and improve the text further.
+After my main edit, there may well be some queries for you to answer.
+It will often be useful if I do at least one more edit, so I can take your answers into account and improve the text further.
 We can discuss this before agreeing on the scope of work, the timeframe and the fee.

 I’m experienced in ‘translating’ highly technical writing for non-technical readers, and I’ve worked with a specific plain English remit on several guides to doing business in various countries.
 I’ve also completed the Plain English for Editors course provided by the Chartered Institute of Editing and Proofreading (CIEP).

-After my main edit, there may well be some queries for you to answer, and it will usually be helpful if I do at least one more edit so that I can take your answers into account and improve the text further.
+After my main edit, there may well be some queries for you to answer.
+It will often be useful if I do at least one more edit, so I can take your answers into account and improve the text further.
 We can discuss this before agreeing on the scope of work, the timeframe and the fee.

 I’m experienced in ‘translating’ highly technical writing for non-technical readers, and I’ve worked with a specific plain English remit on several guides to doing business in various countries.
 I’ve also completed the Plain English for Editors course provided by the Chartered Institute of Editing and Proofreading (CIEP).

-Do you have something that could benefit from a plain English overhaul?
-Let me know what it is and who’s going to read it (please see the Fees page for how to get a quote), and I’ll take a look and get back to you.
+▶️ Do you have something that could benefit from a plain English overhaul?
+Let me know what it is and who’s going to read it (please see the Get a quote page), and I’ll take a look and respond with a proposal.